XII Corps (United States)

 Route of march of U.S. XII Corps.

 The XII Corps fought from northern France to Austria in World War II.
 Constituted in the Organized Reserves in 1933, it was activated on 29 August 1942 at Columbia, South Carolina.
 XII Corps became operational in France as part of Lieutenant General George S. Patton's Third Army on 1 August 1944.
-Initially commanded by Major General Gilbert R. Cook, bad health forced MG Cook to relinquish command to Major General Manton S. Eddy within three weeks.
-MG Eddy commanded the corps until late April 1945, when his own health problems forced him to turn over command to MG Stafford LeRoy Irwin.
+A total of 15 divisions would be a part of XII Corps throughout the war.

 Interwar period

 XII Corps (I)

 The XII Corps was authorized by the National Defense Act of 1920 and was to be composed of units of the Organized Reserve located primarily in the Second Corps Area.
-The corps headquarters and headquarters company were constituted on 29 July 1921 in the Regular Army, allotted to the Second Corps Area, and assigned to the Fourth Army.
-Both units were organized on 10 October 1921 with Organized Reserve personnel units at Manhattan, New York.
-Per General Order #11, Second Corps Area, the corps headquarters was activated on 23 February 1922 at 39 Whitehall Street in Manhattan with Regular Army personnel.
-The corps headquarters was responsible for providing and planning administration, organization, supply, and training for army, corps, and other nondivisional Reserve units, less field and coast artillery, in the Second Corps Area.
+The corps headquarters and headquarters company was created on 29 July 1921 in the Regular Army, allotted to the Second Corps Area, and assigned to the Fourth Army.
+Both units were organized on 10 October 1921 with Organized Reserve units in Manhattan, New York.
+The corps headquarters was activated on 23 February 1922 at 39 Whitehall Street in Manhattan with Regular Army personnel.

+The corps headquarters was responsible for providing and planning administration, organization, supply, and training for army, corps, and other non-divisional Reserve units, less field and coast artillery, in the Second Corps Area.
 The headquarters was relieved from active duty on 10 October 1925 and all Regular Army personnel were reassigned to the Headquarters, Non-Divisional Group, Second Corps Area, which assumed the responsibilities previously held by the XII Corps.
 Both the headquarters and the headquarters company remained as "Regular Army Inactive" units, as assignment units for Reserve personnel for wartime mobilization.
 The headquarters was withdrawn from the Regular Army on 1 October 1933 and demobilized.